StetsonRamey/astro-app/src/pages/project/tis-the-season.md

 img: ../../../public/assets/tts-shot.png
 description: |
   A holiday lighting company my business partner and I started in 2016.
+stack:
+    Static, raw coded HTML, Sass, and a hint of JS (for the mobile menu and the form).
+There is not build tool, I did everything with NPM Scripts.
+I added Tailwind last year to quickly scaffold out on the fly pages.
+purpose:
+    Get ranked for local search.
+Take in leads and feed them directly to our Airtable DB.
+Uses a Netlify form for contact page.
+We process about 600 requests a season.
+backend:
+    Airtable DB so I can interact with it through code and team can interact through Airtable App.
+I’ve built many automations (invoice creation, text notifications, etc...) either directly with webhooks and JS in Airtable or with PipeDream and NodeJS.
 tags:
   - design
   - front end website